yotam-sela-ravello/python-sdk/docs/index.rst

 Overview
 ========

-The Ravello Python SDK is a small SDK for using the Ravello_ service from the Python_ programming language.
+The Ravello Python SDK is a micro-SDK for using the Ravello_ service from the Python_ programming language.
 The focus is on providing a small set of bindings that doesn't have any external dependencies.
 Some features are: